 1. Is Obamacare happening this year?

-Yes, and it’s coming at you fast.
-Federal open enrollment starts on Nov.
+Yes, it's here now!
+Federal open enrollment began on Nov.
 1, 2017 and ends on Dec.
 15, 2017, with a few exceptions for people (primarily Medicare enrollees) living in hurricane-ravaged states.
 Some state-run exchanges are open for a wider window.
 You can go here to find the complete list of 2018 Obamacare open enrollment deadlines by state.

 The ACA follows the workplace model where you can only sign up for a healthcare plan during a set time of year.
 Open enrollment is that time.